iftialmin10/finance-app/design/implementation.md

 3. **Update statistics calculations**
    - Use base currency for intermediate conversions
-   - Display currency clearly in labels ("relative to USD", etc.)
+   - Display currency clearly in labels ("relative to base", etc.)
    - Allow viewing in any available currency

 ### Settings Management